-The screen sets out to consider the possible presence of current anorexia nervosa, bulimia nervosa, binge eating disorder, or related disorders (e.g., atypical anorexia nervosa): (NB: care is required when and how to ask these questions with children)
+The screen sets out to consider the possible presence of current anorexia nervosa, bulimia nervosa, binge eating disorder, or related disorders (e.g., atypical anorexia nervosa):

-1. Over the past 3 months have you eaten less or only eaten certain foods to stop your weight getting too high or change the way you look?
+1. Over the past 3 months, have you restricted or limited what you eat in order to control your weight or body shape?
 (Yes/No) (If yes, go straight to item 2)